 At the heart of all Episcopal worship is the Book of Common Prayer, and within it the principal weekly service is the Holy Eucharist—also known as Holy Communion, the Lord’s Supper or Mass.
-St. John’s celebrates this service on Sundays at 8:00 a.m., 9:15 a.m., and 11:15 a.m.
-A nursery for children under 3 is available at the 9:15 and 11:15 a.m. services (click here for more information).
-Sunday School for children from 3 years old through 5th graders takes place in the Parish Hall during the 9:15 a.m. service (click here for more information).
+St. John’s celebrates this service on Sundays at 8:00 a.m., 9:15 a.m., and 11:15 a.m. (the 9:15 and 11:15 a.m. services are combined to one 10:00 a.m. service during the month of July).
+A nursery for children under 3 is available at the 9:15 and 11:15 a.m. services (or the 10:00 a.m. during July) Click here for more information.
+Sunday School for children from 3 years old through 5th graders takes place in the Parish Hall during the 9:15 a.m. service (10:00 a.m. during July) Click here for more information.

 For each Christian season, the Book of Common Prayer lays out the form that the service should take, and provides the text for most of the prayers.
 A calendar of readings from the Scriptures, called the “Lectionary,” lays out which biblical passages should be read each day.
 Typical services will mix readings, prayers, hymns and a sermon.
 In every case, while a priest leads the service, the congregation participates extensively—singing hymns and speaking or singing prayers, the creed, responses and psalms.